MIDS-scaling-up/v2/week08/hw/README1.md

 Questions:
 1. In the time allowed, how many images did you annotate?
+>>>>300 Images
 2. Home many instances of the Millennium Falcon did you annotate?
 How many TIE Fighters?
+>>>>I did not precisely count
 3. Based on this experience,  how would you handle the annotation of large image data set?
+>>>>using a service such as Mechanical Turk or kids trying to earn some cash.
+In each case it'll be good to spread the work among a group of people (to avoid fatigue) and also have someone doing quality control in a randomized fashion
 4. Think about image augmentation?
 How would augmentations such as flip, rotation, scale, cropping, and translation effect the annotations?
+>>>>The images belongting to the 2 categories are very distinct.
+Augmentations would not change the annotation.
+May be translation would a little

 ## Part 2: Image Augmentation
 For part 2, you will need to install docker in a VM or your local workstation.